koxudaxi/pydantic-pycharm-plugin/docs/type-checker-for-pydantic.md

     **This plugin supports type-checking to pydantic with a built-in type checker.
       Plus, this type-checker supplies a special feature to pydnatic. **

-This plugin provides a type checker for pydantic.
+This plugin provides a type-checker for pydantic.

-You can use the inspection on PyCharm's Settings (Preference -> Editor -> Inspections -> `Type checker compatible with Pydantic`)
+You can use the type-checker on PyCharm's Settings (Preference -> Editor -> Inspections -> `Type checker compatible with Pydantic`)

-This inspection inherits from PyCharm's built-in type checker (aka `Type checker`).
+This type-checker inherits from PyCharm's built-in type checker (aka `Type checker`).

 Please disable `Type checker` when you enable `Type checker compatible with Pydantic.`